DzRepo/SprinklrClient/README.md

 **Notes:**
 - See the [Generating an Access Token](Sprinklr%20Client%20Library%20-%20Generating%20an%20Access%20Token.pdf) document for directions after registering for a developer account at [Developer.Sprinklr.com](https://developer.sprinklr.com).

 - Make sure the Sprinklr.conf file is kept safe!
+ - This file (if the SprinklrClientTest.py app is used) stores API Keys and Access Tokens.
+With these keys any API call can be made on your behalf.
+DO NOT under any circumstances upload these files to the public Internet.
+ - BEST PRACTICE: Add *.conf to your .gitignore file

 - The Case Create & Update, and Asset Search functions are not tested and most likely do not work.